lukevers/lgo/examples/extension/main.md

 This is an example where our file ends in the extension `.md` instead of `.lgo`.
-This

 As always, let's first set our package name before we do anything else.
 Since we want to build and run this package instead of using it as a package, we're going to set our package to `main`.